-A few weeks back, a Hong Kong citizen working for the British consulate was detained in the mainland by authorities.
+A few weeks back, a Hong Kong citizen working for the British consulate was detained in mainland China by authorities.
 While the Chinese government claims that the employee, 28-year-old Simon Cheng, is being kept in custody for “solicitation of prostitution,” many believe that the real reason behind Cheng’s arrest is his support for the Hong Kong protests.

-On August 8, Cheng traveled from Hong Kong into the mainland as part of his job.
+On August 8, Cheng traveled from Hong Kong to mainland China as part of his job.
 At night, Cheng sent a message to his girlfriend Annie Li when traveling from Shenzhen to Hong Kong.
 The message read: “Pray for me.”
 Annie hasn’t heard from Cheng since then.
 “Simon has signed a contract with the British government… If he hadn’t been given that assignment, he wouldn’t have needed to go to Shenzhen.
 Britain must take responsibility in rescuing Simon,” she said to CNN.

 Subscribe to our Newsletter!